 Mosquito Spraying Schedule Updated

-CORPUS CHRISTI, TX – To help bring more sustained relief, the City’s Vector Control Unit will start a new spraying schedule that concentrates on the known breeding grounds of mosquitos.
+CORPUS CHRISTI, TX –The City’s Vector Control Unit has updated the spraying schedule for October to concentrate on known breeding grounds of mosquitos.
 Crews will begin spraying neighborhoods tonight at approximately 8:00 p.m.

-Vector Control recognizes the City is experiencing a large increase of mosquitos due to recent heavy rainfall.
-Consequently, the Vector Control Unit is taking a more targeted approach to spray in areas of the City that have high concentrations of mosquitos.
+Vector Control recognizes the city is experiencing a large increase of mosquitos due to recent heavy rainfall.
+Therefore, the Vector Control Unit is taking a more targeted approach to spray in areas of the city that have a high concentration of mosquitos.

-After any significant rainfall, the public must remember their role in the effective control of mosquitoes.
+After any significant rainfall, the public can take steps to effectively control mosquitoes.
 Besides removing any standing water, yard maintenance is key as tall grass is a popular breeding area for many species of mosquitoes.

 Vector Control asks the public to practice the 5 D’s of Defense:

 DRESS – Dress in long sleeves and pants when you’re outside.